Published on January 23rd, 2018 | by Ruben0

-In addition to providing services for other bodegas, production bodegas are allowed to market their wines directly, making use of the names of their respective townships rather than the denomation ‘sherry’.
+In addition to providing services for other bodegas, production bodegas are allowed to market their wines directly, making use of the names of their respective townships rather than the denomation ‘sherry’ (although they have a similar sticker that says Bodegas de Producción).
 A good example is Primitivo Collantes or Bodegas El Gato.

 At the moment 11 bodegas are registered in the production zone.